ajfisher/robotnik-workshop/exercises/motor.md

 * Jumper wires

 The motor controller has two "channels" which can be used to control 2 different DC motors.
-Each channel (labelled A and B) then has two pins used to control the speed and direction of the motor.
+Each channel (labelled A and B) has two pins used to control the speed and direction of the motor.
 These are labelled "1A" and "1B" so you end up with "A-1A", "A-1B" to control the A motor and "B-1A", "B-1B" to control the B motor.